 The Bachelor of Science in Astrophysics is designed to be a solid preparatory course of study for graduate school in astronomy, astrophysics and related fields.
 The curriculum combines studies in astronomy and astrophysics with a strong foundation in physics and mathematics.
 The B.S. degree track requires a coursework of 62 credits hours focusing in mathematics, physics, and astronomy.
 It entails taking a variety of upper-level astronomy and physics courses.
-Advanced courses in mathematics and computer science are suggested but not required.
+Beyond what is listed below, additional advanced courses in mathematics and computer science are suggested but not required.
 The courses that are required of B.S. degree are:

 - MAC 2311 – Calculus 1

 - MAC 2313 – Calculus 3

 - PHY 2048 – General Physics with Calculus 1

 - PHY 2048L – General Physics Lab 1

 - PHY 2049 – General Physics with Calculus 2